 4. Cork flooring is durable and tough, but in a different way to Bamboo.
 Cork is springy, which means it is harder to dent and scuff through constant use.
 However, if you leave an item on it for a long time, then it leaves an impression in the cork.

 5. Bamboo flooring can be altered and finished to make it far more attractive than cork, meaning that Bamboo flooring tends to have more varieties and style choices.

 5. Cork is hard to tailor into different styles, as it tends to have a single “look” about it.
 But, it is warmer and more comfortable than Bamboo flooring.

-6. Bamboo is a harder substance, which means that it will often outlast low-quality wood flooring and xxx.
+6. Bamboo is a harder substance, which means that it will often outlast low-quality wood flooring.